 - The Material Lot Import Document (MLID) contains the required properties.
 For a sample MLID, refer to the ERP Integration Guide. - The value of the OrgCode property matches one of the values that you have defined in Plant Applications Administrator. - The units of measure and the OrgCode combination for a material lot is unique. - 1.
-Access Plant Applications Web Client. - 3.
+Access Plant Applications Web Client. - 2.
+In the left pane, select Receiving Inspection. - The Receiving Inspection page appears, displaying the Open section. - 3.
 If you want to access a closed receiver, select Closed. - 4.
 In the Enter Receiver# or Material box in the left section, enter the receiver or the material number.

+🔰 Tip:

-i Tip: You can enter any three consecutive characters in the name for the search results to appear.
+You can enter any three consecutive characters in the name for the search results to appear.

-A list of receivers that match the search criteria appear, along with the status (page 364) and materials in each receiver.
+A list of receivers that match the search criteria appear, along with the status (on page 526) and materials in each receiver.

 5. Select the material for which you want to generate samples.

 The Edit Traceability section appears.

-Generate samples for a serialized (page 374) or non-serialized (page 375) material.
+Generate samples for a serialized (on page 542) or non-serialized (on page 544) material.